News Update: Organic Farming with Amigo Cantisano Mar. 4th!

 For 20 years, Waipa Foundation has worked with the community to manage the ahupua'a of Waipa as a Native Hawaiian learning center and community center where folks can connect with the ‘aina (land and resources), and learn about our local values and lifestyle through laulima (many hands working together).

-Native Hawaiians created land divisions called ahupua‘a to adeptly manage finite island resources while still richly providing for their island communities.
-Ahupua‘a were usually managed by the peoples that lived within them who were guided by a strong sense of interdependence with the natural world.
+Native Hawaiians used land divisions called ahupua‘a to adeptly manage island resources that richly provided for their communities.
+Ahupua‘a were usually managed by the peoples that lived within them, who were guided by a strong sense of interdependence with the natural world.
 Economic, social and cultural choices flourished in balance with natural systems, and we believe these traditions hold insights that are vitally relevant today.